davs3275/sbs/med/collier.md

 the earth dies into water, water into air, air into fire, and so backward."
-Remember likewise the story of the man that travelled on without knowing to what place the way would bring him ; and that many people quarrel with that reason that governs the world, and with which they are daily conversant, and seem perfectly unacquainted with those things which occur daily.
-Farther, we must not nod over business—for even in sleep we seem to act,—neither are we to be wholly governed by tradition ; for that is like children, who believe anything their parents tell them.
+Remember likewise the story of the man that travelled on without knowing to what place the way would bring him; and that many people quarrel with that reason that governs the world, and with which they are daily conversant, and seem perfectly unacquainted with those things which occur daily.
+Farther, we must not nod over business—for even in sleep we seem to act,—neither are we to be wholly governed by tradition; for that is like children, who believe anything their parents tell them.

 ---